open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/_index.md

 - [opentelemetry-java](https://github.com/open-telemetry/opentelemetry-java):
-  Components for manual instrumentation including API and SDK as well as extensions, the OpenTracing shim and examples.
+  Components for manual instrumentation including API and SDK as well as extensions, the OpenTracing shim.
+- [opentelemetry-java-docs][]: Manual instrumentation examples.
 - [opentelemetry-java-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation):
   Built on top of opentelemetry-java and provides a Java agent JAR that can be attached to any Java 8+ application and dynamically injects bytecode to